List of Marvel Comics teams and organizations: F

-Factor Three

-Factor Three is an organization appearing in American comic books published by Marvel Comics.

-Factor Three is a short-lived supervillain team led by the Mutant Master, who was secretly an octopus-like alien.
-The roster consisted of the Vanisher, Blob, Unus the Untouchable, Mastermind, and Changeling.

 Fangs

-The Fangs are an organization appearing in American comic books published by Marvel Comics.

 The Fangs are a group that was created to assist Viper in her goals.
 Its members are Bludgeon, Heat-Ray, Razorblade, and Slither.

+Fast Five

+Fast Five is an organization founded by Blue Streak whose members sport similar suits to him.
+Its members consist of Gold Rush, Green Light, Redline, and Silver Ghost.

+Following "The War of the Realms" storyline, the Fast Five attempt to steal Asgardian weaponry and encounter Jane Foster.
+When Gold Rush tries to steal Foster's sword Dragonfang, he is killed by Bullseye, who takes Dragonfang.

 Fathom Five

-The Fathom Five is the name of an organization appearing in American comic books published by Marvel Comics.

 The Fathom Five is an Atlantean splintered military group with goals to decimate the surface world and were formed by a strike force called the "Fury of the Sea".
 It consists of Bloodtide, Dragonrider, Llyron, Manowar, and Sea Leopard.

 Fear Lords

-The Fear Lords are an organization appearing in American comic books published by Marvel Comics.

-The Fear Lords consisted of seven demons consisting of D'Spayre, Dweller-in-Darkness, Kkallakku, Lurking Unknown, Nightmare, Nox, and Straw Man who conspired to conquer and rule the Earth through fear.
+The Fear Lords are an organization consisting of seven demons consisting of D'Spayre, Dweller-in-Darkness, Kkallakku, Lurking Unknown, Nightmare, Nox, and Straw Man who conspired to conquer and rule the Earth through fear.
 They were opposed by Daredevil and Doctor Strange, and Straw Man (who betrayed them).

 First Line

-First Line is an organization appearing in American comic books published by Marvel Comics.

-First Line is first seen in Marvel: The Lost Generation—essentially a retcon to fill the gaps caused by Marvel's "sliding timescale", in which the emergence of major superheroes and events was only supposed to have occurred "about ten or fifteen years ago".
+First Line is an organization that first appeared in Marvel: The Lost Generation—essentially a retcon to fill the gaps caused by Marvel's "sliding timescale", in which the emergence of major superheroes and events was only supposed to have occurred "about ten or fifteen years ago".

-The team's roster changes considerably over the decades, two constant members being a wealthy urban warrior called The Black Fox and a female Eternal who goes by the code name Pixie.
+The team's roster changes considerably over the decades, two constant members being a wealthy urban warrior called Black Fox and a female Eternal who goes by the code name Pixie.

 Flashmob

-Flashmob is an organization appearing in American comic books published by Marvel Comics.

 Flashmob is an organization of street criminals that were originally formed to attack Power Man.
 It consists of Nightshade, Chemistro, Cheshire Cat, Comanche, Cockroach Hamilton, Mr. Fish, and Spear.

 Force of Nature

-Force of Nature is an organization appearing in American comic books published by Marvel Comics.

 Force of Nature is an eco-terrorist group that work for the organization Project Earth.
 Known members are Aqueduct, Firebrand, Firewall, Skybreaker, Sunstreak, and Terraformer.

 Four Winds

-The Four Winds are an organization appearing in American comic books published by Marvel Comics.

-The Four Winds is a global crime syndicate with 20,000 members that has gone up against Deadpool.
+The Four Winds is a global crime syndicate with 20,000 members who have battled Deadpool.

-During the "Dark Reign" storyline, Quasimodo researched the Four Winds for Norman Osborn and is unsure if they would be good allies or enemies.

 Freedom's Five

-Freedom's Five is an organization appearing in American comic books published by Marvel Comics.

 Freedom's Five is a World War I team featuring Union Jack, Phantom Eagle, Sir Steel, Silver Squire and Crimson Cavalier.